Skip to main content

 For a different spin on the traditional driving range golf experience, try a party at Topgolf in Renton.
 Your crew of seven to 12 players will take over two climate-controlled hitting bays for two hours.
 Combining sports, virtual games, a restaurant menu and party vibes, Topgolf is birthday-celebration-ready — no golf skills necessary.

-Good to Know: Party packages are available for kids ages 12 and under, as well as teens 13-17 and include food and drinks from a preselected menu, as well as the use of clubs.
+Good to Know: Party packages are available for kids ages 17 and younger and include food and drinks from a preselected menu, as well as the use of clubs.
 Kids younger than 16 will need a supervising adult.

 Address: 780 Logan Ave N., Renton